Volunteers transform Clearwater veteran’s yard, paint his house

 “I’m still having trouble processing that this is actually happening.
 It’s pretty incredible,” Polvinale said.
 “I went into a dark place for a while, thinking that I was alone.
 But clearly, I”m not. “

-Since 2011, volunteers with the Home Depot Foundation have transformed more than 45-thousand homes and facilities for veterans across the country.
+Since 2011, volunteers with the Home Depot Foundation have transformed more than 45,000 homes and facilities for veterans across the country.

 LATEST STORIES: